asappresearch/flambe/README.md

 </table>

 In the snippet below, we show how to convert a training routine to a hyperparameter search.
-Any python object can be turned into a ``Schema`` which accept distribution as arguments.

 <table>
 <tr style="font-weight:bold;">